charlesdwmorrison/SlimCAT/README.md

 ### Users (Threads)
 To create multiple users, a script object is passed to a user controller class, which launches threads (in the form of C# tasks).
 The threads execute the requests defined in the List<Req> collection.
-"AddUsersByRampUp()" takes any collection of requests, creates a new instance of it every X number of seconds, and passes it to a SendRequest() method:
+The method "AddUsersByRampUp()" takes any collection of requests, creates a new instance of it every X number of seconds, and passes it to a SendRequest() method:

 ```
 public async Task AddUsersByRampUp(Script script = null, int newUserEvery = 2000, int maxUsers = 2, long testDurationSecs = 360)